nuuuwan/news_lk3_data/README.md

 *2024-03-09 07:10:00* · [`adaderanalk`](https://www.adaderana.lk/news/97830/three-killed-two-injured-in-hit-and-run-in-anuradhapura) · `en`

-Three men were killed and two women were injured by a hit-and-run driver in Rambewa, Anuradhapura early this morning (March 09), the police said.
+Three young men have been killed and two girls were injured by a hit-and-run driver in Rambewa, Anuradhapura early this morning (March 09).

-The speeding vehicle, which had been returning from a musical show, had fled the scene after knocking down the pedestrians.
+Police said that a cab, which had been speeding towards Anuradhapura from Rambewa, had fled the scene after knocking down five pedestrians, returning home after attending a concert held in Rambewa.

-Two women who were injured in the accident are currently being treated at the Anuradhapura Teaching Hospital.
+The victims were rushed to the Anuradhapura Teaching Hospital, however, the three young men were pronounced dead upon admission to the facility.
+Meanwhile, the two girls are currently receiving medical attention at the hospital.

+The deceased, aged 16, 19 and 21 years, were identified as residents of Rambewa and Pihimbiyagollewa areas.

+Mihintale Police has initiated investigations to apprehend the hit-and-run cab driver implicated in the deadly crash.

 ◼️